 Every Thursday from 10 a.m. to 12 noon our Speed Race takes place here.
 If you take part, you can win great prizes!

-You will find the yellow starting house of the Speed Course on the red slope near the Powder Shuttle on the left side of the hill before entering the steeper part.
+You will find the starting house of the Speed Course on the red slope near the Family Shuttle on the right side of the hill before entering the last steeper part.

 On the Race Piste, you can compete with your friends for the fastest time.
 The start and finish bars record your time up to a hundredth of a second, while you concentrate on taking the giant slalom poles as tight as possible.
 Of course, the Race Piste is maintained daily.
 The fee for timekeeping is Euro 1,-.